 Lochloosa Wildlife Management Area

-Lochloosa WMA surrounds Lochloosa Lake in southeastern Alachua County and helps protect the water quality and species diversity in the watershed.
-More than 11,000 acres of pine plantations and water oak and live oak ridges provide habitat for large populations of bald eagles, osprey, and wading birds.
-Eighteen listed species live within the area, including Florida black bear, fox squirrel, eastern indigo snake, wood stork, and sandhill crane.
+Lochloosa Wildlife Management Area (WMA) surrounds Lochloosa Lake in southeastern Alachua County and helps protect the water quality and species diversity in the watershed.
+More than 11,000 acres of pine plantations and water oak and live oak ridges provide habitat for large populations of bald eagles, osprey and wading birds.
+Eighteen listed species live within the area, including Florida black bear, fox squirrel, eastern indigo snake, wood stork and sandhill crane.
 Recreational opportunities include hunting, fishing, wildlife viewing, hiking, bicycling, horseback riding, canoeing, and boating (no boat launches are located on the property).
 This area is a site on the Great Florida Birding and Wildlife Trail.

 Add your bird observations to the Lochloosa WMA eBird Hotspot.

-- View FWC's Regulations Summary for Lochloosa for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.
+- View FWC's regulations summary brochure for Lochloosa WMA for an area map, hunting seasons, permits, fees, rules regarding dogs and area regulations.